CollectionBuilder/collectionbuilder.github.io/_includes/docs/metadata.md

 CollectionBuilder uses these fields to generate contextual visualizations, including a map, timeline, and word clouds reflecting the frequency of subjects and locations in a collection.

 - **latitude**:
     - A geographic coordinate specifying the north-south position of an item.
 See our page on the map visualization to learn how to find lat/longs for your items.
+See the [Map](theme.html#map-page) section for more information.
     - Example Input: `46.731643`
 - **longitude**:
     - A geographic coordinate specifying the east-west position of an item.
 See our page on the map visualization to learn how to find lat/longs for your items.
+See the [Map](theme.html#map-page) for more information.
     - Example Input: `-117.165625`
 - **date**:
     - This field indicates a point in time or period of time associated with the item.
 Date should always be in the format `yyyy-mm-dd`, which will enable our various timeline visualizations.
-See the [Timeline Page](theme.html#timeline-page) section for more details.
+See the [Timeline](theme.html#timeline-page) section for more details.
 For less exact dates, `yyyy-mm` or `yyyy` may be used.
     - Example Input: `1997-07-16`, `1997-07`, `1997`
 - **subject**:
     - The subject field contains topic(s) related to the item.
 This field allows for multiple subjects to be input for a single record.
 Each should be separated with a semi-colon (`;`). *Note: This field needs to be named 'subject' (not 'subjects') for CollectionBuilder to work.* Data in this field will create the word cloud that allows users to visualize the amount of subjects used within the collection.
-See the [Subjects Page](theme.html#subjects-page) section for more information.
+See the [Subjects](theme.html#subjects-page) section for more information.
     - Example Input: `Dogs; Cats; Zebras`
 - **location**:
     - This field designates a geographic location(s) to which the item is tied.
 Much like the subject field, this field will build a tag cloud of the most used locations in your collection.
-See the [Locations Page](theme.html#locations-page) section for more information.
+See the [Locations](theme.html#locations-page) section for more information.
 Be sure to separate multiple location entries for a single record with a semi-colon (`;`).
     - Example Input: `Pullman, Washington; Moscow, Idaho`

 {:.py-4 .mt-4 #recommend}